Junglescout/datascience-interview-project/README.md

-# junglescout-datascience-interview-project
+# Data Science Interview Project

-Data Science mini project for interview.
+See the [instructions](instructions.md) for mode details.